bdevos/appjeniksaan-site/src/pages/privacy.md

 If I change this policy in the future, I will let visitors know on the homepage of this website.

-In case you have any concerns or think I am missing something, please reach out to [hello@appjeniksaan.nl](mailto:hello@appjeniksaan.nl).
+In case you have any concerns or think I am missing something, please reach out to [berry@appjeniksaan.nl](mailto:berry@appjeniksaan.nl).